catcatio/stellar-book/README.md

-# My Awesome Book
+# Stellar

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This is a nice introduction!
+Many things todo here :D